Radhakunda

 |

-...Upon hearing Sanatana's warning, the girl tuned around,
+...Upon hearing Sanatana's warning, the girl tuned around, smiled at

-his eyes, immediately run to Rupa Goswami and congratulated
+run to Rupa Goswami and congratulated him that the poetic metaphor used

-him that the poetic metaphor used in his verse was
+in his verse was absolutely correct.

 |